maximemoreillon/user_manager_front/README.md

 # User Manager GUI

-Front end for the user manager API
+GUI for the user management microservice.
+This version does not use Vuetify

 ## Environment variables